INIKITS/MoneyMatters/README.md

 *Important*

 - Setup tutorial/front page
 - There is a bug where sometimes after returning to the game area all of the options are disabled despite the wallet having money.
+This bug is also experienced in my real life, so maybe this is a feature.

 *QOL*
 - Reassess database and fix handleRadio functions and jsx